The Serengeti Ecosystem

 Serengeti national park is endowed with several types of vegetation which determine the animals that can live in a certain area.
 The expansive low grasslands to the south lend Serengeti National Park that derives its name from the word Siringet which means endless plains.
 The soil here that is mainly made of volcanic rocks does favor the growth of trees wildebeests are the common sightings here that enjoy the nourishing herbs.
 The openness of the area favors sightings of animals especially during December to April thanks to the migration.
 Further north the open grass lands slowly fuse in the savanna shrubs and into the acacia favoring more giraffes.

-When the light rains season starts at Serengeti national park, the Great Migration heads south to go back to the nourished grasslands.
+When the light rains season starts at Serengeti national park, the Great wildebeest Migration heads south to go back to the nourished grasslands.
 The animals rest in these lands until the end of the heavy rain season, when the long dry season is upon them and there are no permanent water sources in the South.
 This makes it inevitable for wildebeests and zebras to head North, where they find green grazing lands and permanent water reserves allowing them to survive the period of drought.

 The path is not easy.
 Every year the animals walk along an 800 kms long circular route scattered with hidden dangers.
 Both land and water predators are always lurking.
 That is why crossing the mighty waters and the sandy shores of the Mara River is one of the biggest obstacles of the entire route.
 However, if the herds want to reach the Masai Mara grasslands in Kenya, they must overcome it.